Coronavirus Update:What patients and families need to know

 The CHAPP Pathway consists of a number of optional activities aimed at helping residents achieve goals & objectives specific to inpatient careers.

-The pathway provides an opportunity for residents to focus part of their residency education on developing knowledge and skills in global health through didactic teaching, experiential learning, and faculty mentorship.
+This pathway provides an opportunity for residents to focus part of their residency education on developing knowledge and skills in global health through didactic teaching, experiential learning and faculty mentorship.